OpenMOSS/Language-Model-SAEs/README.md

 which will start the analysis process using the configuration file [examples/configuration/analyze.toml](https://github.com/OpenMOSS/Language-Model-SAEs/tree/main/examples/configuration/analyze.toml).
 The analysis process requires a trained SAE model, which can be obtained from the training process.
 You may need launch a MongoDB server to store the analysis results, and you can modify the MongoDB settings in the configuration file.

 Generally, our configuration-based pipeline uses outer layer settings as default of the inner layer settings.
 This is beneficial for easily building deeply nested configurations, where sub-configurations can be reused (such as device and dtype settings).
-More detail will be provided in the configuration files.
+More detail will be provided future.

 ## Visualizing the Learned Dictionary